 Figure 1.
 Schematic diagram of our survey methodology for detecting Black-backed Woodpeckers Figure 2.
-Fire areas on the Modoc and Lassen National Forests that we surveyed for Blackbacked Woodpeckers during the 2017 Black-backed Woodpecker MIS monitoring field season Figure 3.
-Fire areas on the Plumas, Tahoe, and Eldorado National Forests and the Lake Tahoe Basin Management Unit that we surveyed for Black-backed Woodpeckers during the 2017 Black-backed Woodpecker MIS monitoring field season Figure 4.
-Fire areas on the Stanislaus and Sierra National Forests that were surveyed for Blackbacked Woodpeckers during the 2017 Black-backed Woodpecker MIS monitoring field season Figure 5.
-Fire areas on the Inyo and Sequoia National Forests that were surveyed for Blackbacked Woodpeckers during the 2017 Black-backed Woodpecker MIS monitoring field season Figure 6.
-Mean probability of fire-level (ω) and point-level (ψ) occupancy for Black-backed Woodpeckers as modeled from individual year-based hierarchical models Figure 7.
-Model-averaged covariate relationships for occupancy and detection probabilities 39 Figure 8.
+Fires on the Modoc and Lassen National Forests that we surveyed for Black-backed Woodpeckers during the 2017 Black-backed Woodpecker MIS monitoring field season 25 Figure 3.
+Fires on the Plumas, Tahoe, and Eldorado National Forests and the Lake Tahoe Basin Management Unit that we surveyed for Black-backed Woodpeckers during the 2017 Blackbacked Woodpecker MIS monitoring field season Figure 4.
+Fires on the Stanislaus and Sierra National Forests that were surveyed for Blackbacked Woodpeckers during the 2017 Black-backed Woodpecker MIS monitoring field season Figure 5.
+Fires on the Inyo and Sequoia National Forests that were surveyed for Black-backed Woodpeckers during the 2017 Black-backed Woodpecker MIS monitoring field season 28 Figure 6.
+Mean probability of fire-level ( $\omega$ ) and point-level ( $\psi$ ) occupancy for Black-backed Woodpeckers as modeled from individual year-based hierarchical models Figure 7.
+Model-averaged covariate relationships for occupancy and detection probabilities 41 Figure 8.
 Modeled relationships between a priori covariates and probabilities of colonization and local extinction